What is a VA Loan? - Important Things You Should Know

 Before you find a home you love, it can be an advantage to take the additional step beyond getting “prequalified” Take the next step and get preapproved.
 Considered a more serious step than prequalification, preapproval allows an actual VA loan underwriter, not a loan agent to scrutinize your finances a little more closely.
 Consideration will be given to your credit history, debt-to-income ratio and cash you have on hand.
 Once preapproved, you’ll have a letter to present to real estate agents and sellers to show just how serious you are about your intentions.
 This can provide the confidence everyone involved needs to begin the home buying process.

 Once you’ve found your ideal home, you’ll make an offer.
 A VA appraisal of the home comes next.
-An inspector will thoroughly examine the house and determine if it has deficiencies which you and the VA loan underwriter should be made aware of. .
+An inspector will thoroughly examine the house and determine if it has deficiencies that you and the VA loan underwriter should be made aware of.
 Only homes approved through the appraisal process qualify for VA loans.
 After the appraisal, your updated income and finances will once more be scrutinized, by the loan underwriter.
-When cleared, you’ll be ready to move on the closing of the home.
+When cleared, you’ll be ready to move on to the closing of the home.

 While down payments aren’t necessary for VA home loans, buyers are required to pay a funding fee that helps keep the VA loan program running.
 Often just a small percentage of the overall cost of the home, the funding fee ensures that the Veterans of tomorrow can also participate in the home loan program.